 From Dec 1853 to Mar 1867, Taylor missed 161 of 748 roll call votes, which is 21.5%.
-This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1867.
+This is on par with the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: